-The Proponent's team is responsible for reviewing and updating this ESMP, which will be supported by the monthly reports from the Underground Mining Domains.
+The Proponent's team is responsible for reviewing and updating this ESMP, which will be supported by the monthly reports from the different domains of the mine.
 As part of this review process, the monthly reports will be reviewed, identifying any trends or significant areas of concern, as well as measures implemented to manage / resolve environmental or social issues.
 Compliance and legislative changes will be reviewed, and lessons learnt will be captured.
 The ESMP will be amended as required, and follow up training, awareness or updates will be provided.